 - The daily number of arrivals of returnees from Pakistan to Afghanistan now ranges between 9,000 and 10,000 individuals, according to the International Organization for Migration (IOM).

-- The Regional Refugee Response plan to support 7.3 million Afghans hosted in neighboring countries, is only 15.4% funded out of the $613 million requested to meet the needs.
+- The Regional Refugee Response plan to support 7.3 million Afghans hosted in neighbouring countries, is only 15.4% funded out of the $613 million requested to meet the needs.

 - Over 29 million Afghans inside the country are currently in need of humanitarian assistance according to UN estimates, with 17.2 million people, 40 percent of the population, struggling to meet their basic food needs.